chronark/swapchain/docs/docs/software-architecture.md

 So, in the context of our application:

 1. Yellow Layer: This layer is highly abstract, general, and thus very stable.
 Hence, in this case, the entity is the atomic swap of cryptocurrencies.
-2. Red Layer: This layer contains the Use-Case, which is the swapping of BTC to BTS and vice versa.
+2. Red Layer: This layer contains the Use-Case, which is the swapping between two parties of BTC to BTS and vice versa.
 3. Green Layer: This layer is used to separate the Red layer from the Blue layer.
 It has the framework specific code which is to be used by the application.
 4. Blue Layer: This layer (framework and drivers) contains the graphical UI, API, and the database.